IKOSOFT-Dev/IKOSOFT-API/README.md

 **GET** /api/v1/administration/settings endpoint will return the online booking related settings of the salon.
 Things like the slots duration, number of days available for online booking, can the customer cancel appointments, notification to customer or to the salon settings and so on.<br>
 **GET** /api/v1/booking/services will return the list of services, packages, families and employees Besides this we will have the competences of the employees, and the service prices by employee.
+The parameters to pass to this method are:
+- customerId - the customerId of the logged in user; optional
+- maxServicesInPackages - pass the value obtained from **GET** /api/v1/settings response; optional with a default value of 10.
+- familyId - if we want to get only services from a certain family; leave null or empty and it will return all services and packages from all families
+- startDate - the

 #### Adding a service to the booking basket
 Once we have the list of services we want to book we can select a skilled employee or leave the API choose one for us.